 Wheat Is Good For You!
 (But Not How You’re Eating It)

 A more recent “food fad,” as I’m sure you’ve seen on the shelves of grocery stores everywhere, is the gluten-free diet.
-Americans are now spending $16 billion annually on mostly processed “gluten free” products.
+Americans are now spending $16 billion annually on mostly processed “gluten-free” products.

 In recent years, many authors and practitioners have reinforced that all grains, inherently, are dangerous.
-My Facebook Live video on gluten shows the books on my shelves supporting the idea that gluten is making you sick, and the books that dispute that.
+My Facebook Live video on gluten shows the books on my shelves supporting the idea that gluten is making you sick and the books that dispute that.

+3.4 million years ago, according to a study out of the University of Utah, hominids grew grains like wheat and barley.
 Paleolithic humans ate whole, non-hybridized, in-season grains.
-There’s evidence of ancient Egyptians making breads with raw grains and yeast.
+There is even evidence of ancient Egyptians making bread with raw grains and yeast.